-- The changed hormone levels lead to an excessive production of melanin.
+- The fluctuating hormone levels lead to excessive production of melanin.
 This darkens the skin further, making it more sensitive, which ends up making the laser treatment painful and not as effective as before.

 - The sessions of the laser treatment are spaced out in accordance with the time duration taken for hair to regrow.
 Given the fact that a woman’s body undergoes a bunch of internal changes in pregnancy, the hormone levels end up shortening the growth cycle duration and even activate previously inactive follicles.
 This could result in quicker hair growth than before.

-- Due to the higher sensitivity of the skin, there is a risk that you could suffer from skin-related problems due to constant irritation from the exposure to laser rays.
+- Due to the higher sensitivity of the skin, there is a risk that you could suffer from skin-related problems.
+You may experience skin irritation from the exposure to laser rays.